relloller/aemission/README.md

 # async-emission
 	async function chaining in series and parallel/concurrent execution.
-	Implementation is driven by event emissions.
+	Implementation is driven by event emission.

-    Example of chained async functions to register a user account.
+    The code below shows a series of async functions used to register a user account.
-    This registration function can be seen in /api/users.
+    This async routine can be found in /api/users.
 ```javascript

 	function registerUser(req, res) {